2 children die, 3rd hurt in southern Michigan camper fire

 BRONSON, Mich. — Authorities say two children, ages 2 and 5, have died after the camper they were in caught fire in southern Michigan.

 The Branch County Sheriff’s Office says the fire started around 10:30 a.m.
-Monday at a residence in Bronson, about 115 miles southwest of Detroit.
+Monday at a residence in Bronson, about 115 miles (185 kilometers) southwest of Detroit.

-Authorities say the three children were alone in the fifth-wheel camper when the fire started.
-Its cause remains under investigation.
+Authorities say the three children were alone in the camper, which was a fifth-wheel model, when the fire started.
+The cause of the blaze is under investigation.

 The children’s names haven’t been released.
-Their relationship to one another wasn’t clear Monday afternoon.
+Their relationship to one another wasn’t immediately clear.

 Information from: WOOD-TV, http://www.woodtv.com